Jackson Pollock: Authenticity issues

 In 2006, a documentary, Who the *$&% Is Jackson Pollock?, was made concerning Teri Horton, a truck driver who bought an abstract painting for five dollars at a thrift store in California in 1992.
 This work may be a lost Pollock painting, but its authenticity is debated.
+Thomas Hoving is shown in the documentary and states that the painting is on a primed canvas, which Pollock never used.